rustybird/qubes-split-dm-crypt/README.md

 loss during development.
 Nevertheless, this is an early release.
 Please **ensure you have a backup of all drives that are connected to your computer.**

+## Redistribution

+_Split dm-crypt_ is permissively licensed, see the LICENSE-ISC file for details.